AngelosFikias0/AngelosFikias0/README.md

 ### ⚙️ Platform & DevOps Engineering

 #### [Cloud-Native E2E Performance Testing Tool](https://github.com/AngelosFikias0)
-Built a distributed end-to-end volume and performance testing infrastructure for cloud-native workloads at Dataviva.
-Built with Artillery, Playwright, Python, JS, Docker, Helm, and GitHub Actions to run load and performance tests at scale across the platform.
+Built a distributed, end-to-end load and performance testing infrastructure for cloud-native workloads at Dataviva, enabling large-scale volume testing across the platform.
+The system leverages Artillery and Playwright for API and end-user workflow testing, with automation and orchestration implemented in Python and JavaScript.
+The testing stack is containerized with Docker and deployed via Helm on Kubernetes, while GitHub Actions integrates automated performance testing into CI pipelines.
+This infrastructure allows continuous validation of platform scalability, detects bottlenecks early, and ensures production readiness.

 **Tech Stack:** `Artillery` `Playwright` `Kubernetes` `Docker` `Helm` `GitHub Actions` `Python` `JavaScript` `Bash` `Powershell`